Commerz-AB/swish-plugin/README.md

 # Demo
 ---

-A demo app with some useful use-cases of plugins!
-Visit http://demo.sylius.com/ to take a look at it.
+We don't have a Sylius installation with the Swish plugin installed by default, but feel free to visit http://demo.sylius.com/ to take a look at Sylius!

 # License
 ---